nikitavoloboev/data/databases/blockchain/blockchain.md

 - [What "shared security" in blockchains mean (2022)](https://twitter.com/kevinsekniqi/status/1487851714958999556)
 - [CosmWasm](https://github.com/CosmWasm/cosmwasm) - Framework for building smart contracts in Wasm for the Cosmos SDK.
 - [Crypto, the left, and techno-feudalism](https://metacpc.org/en/crypto-blockchain/) ([HN](https://news.ycombinator.com/item?id=30224472))
+- [chain-registry](https://github.com/cosmos/chain-registry) - Contains a chain.json and assetlist.json for a number of cosmos-sdk based chains.